 Don’t have time to make a first aid kit.
 Check out this small one for your glove compartment.

 Busy Bags are a great way to keep the car trip exciting.
 I know this takes a little extra planning and work but it is worth it for a smooth car trip.
 I buy some brown paper bags and put one fun little item in each.
-These could be a small little toy, new car game, or new box of crayons and coloring book.
+These could be a small little toy, a new car game, or a new box of crayons and coloring books.
 I scour the dollar store to find a bunch of fun cheap items to fill their bags.

 Deciding how often to give out these bags depends on how many bags you make and the length of your trip.
 You can also use them as motivation for good behavior on the trip.
 No whining in an hour, you get to open another bag.
-It is amazing what a little motivation / bribery can do to make a great trip.
+It is amazing what a little motivation/bribery can do to make a great trip.
 Need more details check out my post on What You Need to Buy at the Dollar Store for your Next Trip (here) where I list out Busy Bag ideas.

 Related article – 15 Best Road Trip Games for Kids at the Dollar Store

 Activity Box Filled with Games to Play in the Car

 Do you need somewhere to keep all the games, coloring books, and toys your kids are bringing?
 I bought a medium size bin that would fit in the middle seat between my kids.
 Whatever they want to bring on the trip needs to fit in that bin or the one backpack they each get to bring.

 The bin will help keep things organized and from flying all over the place while we drive.
 It also works as a tablespace for them to play games together.
 When you get to the hotel just bring the box in and the kids have toys for the hotel room too.
 Here are two examples of the type of container I use in different sizes depending on how much you are packing.

 Looking for more Travel Accessories and Games to Play in the Car?

 Save some money by shopping at the Dollar Store for these family-friendly travel accessories and road trip games.